 Create Your Branding Strategy and Present It In a Qualifications Summary

 The job application process and your resume are nothing less than your personal marketing campaign.
 Your task is to show the value that you bring to the table.
-Describe your goal, specialty area, level of experience and other things you think define you in a narrative statement.
+Describe your goal, specialty area, level of experience, and other things you think define you in a narrative statement.

 Add a Skills Section

 It might be a good idea for your nursing resume to specify all your areas of expertise in a bulleted format.
 They can serve as your keywords as well as can tell your recruiter all about your strengths.
-Think carefully what skills define your nursing experience and do not hesitate to mention them as your competitive advantage.
+Think carefully about what skills define your nursing experience and do not hesitate to mention them as your competitive advantage.

 Be Specific about Your Nursing Experience